How long should you be cooking chicken in the slow cooker? You’ll be surprised at the answer!

 How long does chicken need to cook in the slow cooker?

 Prepare yourself.
-What I am about to tell you is either going to crush your slow cooker dreams OR bring much enlightenment to your soul: It only takes 2.5-3.5 hours on LOW for boneless, skinless chicken breast to be fully cooked in the slow cooker.
+What I am about to tell you is either going to crush your slow cooker dreams OR bring much enlightenment to your soul: With the exception or larger recipes (like 8+ servings), It only takes 2.5-3.5 hours on LOW for boneless, skinless chicken breast to be fully cooked in the slow cooker.
 I kid you not.
 While writing our cookbook, From Freezer to Cooker, we have been methodically testing chicken breast recipes by taking the internal temperature at different points during the cooking time.

 Over and over AND OVER again, we have found that chicken breast registers at 165° F (the FDA recommended safe temp) right around 3 hours on LOW.
 Sometimes less, sometimes more depending on the size of the breast or other ingredients in the slow cooker.